Perform Impact Analysis with a Project

 The color of each item in the graph now represents its source control status.
-Since you made a change to
+Because of the change to

 You can use the Impact Analysis tools to find:

-7. Use the Impact Analysis tools to assess the impact your change has on other files.
+1. Use the Impact Analysis tools to assess the impact of your change on other files.

 a.
-In the dependency graph, select the file you modified, for example,
+In the dependency graph, select the modified file,

 b.
 In the Impact Analysis section, click Impacted.